Marigold: Plant Care and Growing Guide

-- Marigolds belong to the aster family (Asteraceae), genus Tagetes, which includes about 50 species of Marigolds.
-However, only 3 species are widely cultivated worldwide.
+Marigolds belong to the aster family (Asteraceae), which includes other popular plants such as daisies, sunflowers, and asters.
+The genus Tagetes includes approximately 50 species; however, only three species are widely cultivated worldwide.

-- Tagetes patula (French Marigold): French Marigolds are compact and bushy annuals, typically 6-12 inches tall and wide (15-30 cm), with semi-double, double or crested flowers, up to 2 in. across (5 cm), in various combinations of reds, oranges, and yellows.
-Tagetes patula is commonly known as the French Marigold but it did not originate in France.
-It is native to Mexico.
-It is adaptable to poor soils, heat, humidity, and especially drought.
-French Marigolds are reported to provide the greatest protection against a wide range of nematodes and are used in companion planting for many vegetable crops.
+Tagetes patula (French Marigold): French Marigolds are compact and bushy, growing 6-12 inches tall and wide (15-30 cm).
+They have semi-double, double, or crested flowers up to 2 inches across (5 cm) in various combinations of red, orange, and yellow.
+Although called French Marigolds, they are native to Mexico.
+They are adaptable to poor soil, heat, humidity, and drought.
+They’re especially effective against nematodes, making them excellent companions for vegetable crops.

 Hardiness |